Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 		   - Dec 10 08:35:48.817550 System is ready

 #### Memory Monitoring
+Memory is a critical resource in the system.
+It is essential to monitor the memory usage  at system wide as well as per process level.
 #### System Memory Usage:
    Memory usage of overall system is being monitored.
 When the usage crosses the threshold, syslog message is being generated.
 Syslog message is generated with following information.